-If you are visiting Paris, block half day on your busy agenda and visit Basilique Saint Denis.
+If you are visiting Paris, block half day on your busy agenda and visit Basilique de Saint Denis.
 The Cathedral Basilica of Saint Denis, previously Saint-Denis Abbey, is a large medieval church in the city of Saint-Denis, now a northern suburb of Paris.
 This beautiful Gothic construction is a must for different reasons: historical, architectural, artistic and religious.

-BASILIQUE DE SAINT DENIS: A ROYAL NECROPOLIS
+BASILIQUE DE SAINT DENIS: FRANCE’S BEATING HEART

 Saint Denis is very important in the History of France.
 It is one of the three most important royal places in the country together with Paris (the capital) and Reims (the sacred city).
 From the VIIth century onward most of the kings and queens of France chose to be buried here.
 Basilique de Saint Denis is the Royal Necropolis in France like Westminster Abbey is the Royal Necropolis in England.

 The basilica stands on the site of a Gallo-Roman cemetery with the tomb of Saint Denis, the first Bishop of Paris martyred around 250 AD.
 In the Vth century a first chapel was built next to the cemetery.
-During the following centuries this place became a pilgrimage site and a monastic community founded an abbey here.
-The monks fed the pilgrims’ fervor with several legends, sometimes invented by the themselves, and the site became very popular.
+During the following centuries this place became a pilgrimage site and a monastic community settled and founded an abbey here.
+The monks fed the pilgrims’ fervor with several legends, sometimes invented by themselves, and the site was very popular.
 Many important people, especially women, chose Basilique de Saint Denis as its final resting place, close to the saint.

-Due to this royal link Saint Denis became one of the most powerful Benedictine Abbeys in the Middle Ages and its monks became the official historians of the French Monarchy, writing the « Grandes Chroniques de France » since the 13th century.
+Due to this royal link Saint Denis became one of the most powerful Benedictine Abbeys in the Middle Ages and its monks became the official historians of the French Monarchy, writing the « Grandes Chroniques de France » since the XIIIth century.

-BASILIQUE DE SAINT DENIS: THE BIRTH OF GOTHIC ART
+THE BIRTH OF GOTHIC ART

 Since King Dagobert, Basilique de Saint Denis became the French kings’ preferred necropolis and each new dynasty continued this tradition in order to support its legitimacy.
 Louis XVIII was the last king to be buried here, in 1824.

 One of the most beautiful tombs in Saint Denis.
 This tomb is especially beautiful at certain hours of the day, when the multicolored rays of the stained glass get lost in the folds of the clothing that come alive.

 Charles V tomb is considered the first official portrait in the history of funeral sculpture and a masterwork of medieval art.
 His wife’s tomb was destroyed during the Revolution.
-What we can see today is her entrails’ tomb, brought from the Convent of Celestins in Paris after the Revolution.
+What we can see today is her entrails’ tomb, coming from the Convent of Celestins in Paris after the Revolution.
 This is the only entrails’ tomb in the Basilica and you can easily recognize it by the little bag that she is holding in her left hand.

 Pin it now & read it later